DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Related Work

 \section{Related Work}

 \textbf{Close-Set Object Detection.} Modern object detection methods can be broadly categorized into one-stage and two-stage.
 One-stage detectors ~\cite{Redmon2015YouOL, Liu2015SSDSS, tian2021fcos, focal_loss, zhou2019objects, zhou2021probablistic, atss, tan2020efficientdet} directly classify and regress bounding boxes using a set of predefined anchors, where anchors can be defined as corners or center points.
 Recently, several works have adopted query-based approaches~\cite{detr,zhu2020deformabledetr,peize2020sparse,dab-detr} to replace the anchor design in previous works.
+The query-based approaches use a transformer decoder to decode each object directly without introducing hand-craft anchor boxes.
 Meanwhile, long-tail object detection aims to address class imbalance issues in object detection.
 To tackle this challenge, various methods have been proposed, such as data re-sampling~\cite{lvis_data,liu2020deep,wu2020forest}, loss re-weighting~\cite{ren2020balanced,tan2020equalizationv1,tan2021equalizationv2,zhang2021distribution,wang2021adaptive}, and decoupled training~\cite{li2020overcoming,wang2020devil}.
 However, all these methods cannot be generalized to novel categories.
+In the real world, we often need a detector to detect and recognize any objects under the large vocabulary scope rather than specific datasets.
 Our method focuses on the open-vocabulary detection setting.